SlippyRicky/MSPPaleoIchonoDBSearch_R/README.md

-# RichonoDB: R Shiny App for Searching a Database and Images with Metadata
+# S.E.A.L. : R Shiny App for Searching a Database and Images with Metadata

 This repository contains an R Shiny application for searching a database and images with metadata.
 The application is built using the [RShiny](https://shiny.rstudio.com/) package and [R Markdown](https://rmarkdown.rstudio.com/) for generating dynamic documentation.

 ## Project Overview

-RichonoDB is a versatile tool that empowers users to efficiently search and retrieve relevant information from databases and image collections.
+S.E.A.L.  is a versatile tool that empowers users to efficiently search and retrieve relevant information from databases and image collections.
 It's designed to handle various data types and metadata, making it a valuable resource for researchers, analysts, and anyone seeking to explore and analyze data effectively.

 ## Project Features